-Hold off buying until you've developed an overall room scheme.
-Paint is available in an infinite array of colours and is the most versatile and inexpensive element of your room decor.
-Get ideas but make the final decision after rugs, artwork and fabrics are finalized.
+Hold off on buying until you've developed an overall room scheme.
+Paint is available in an infinite array of colours, and is the most versatile and inexpensive element of your room decor.
+Get ideas, but make the final decision after rugs, artwork and fabrics are finalized.

 Coordinate Decorating Samples